syncfusion-content/xamarin.android-docs/xamarin-android/SfImageEditor/Serilaization.md

 documentation : ug
 ---

-## Serialization And Deserialization
+## Serialization and Deserialization
  ImageEditor provides support to serialize and deserialize the shapes(Circle, Arrow, Rectangle), free hand drawing, Text and Toolbar settings.
-Save the current state of the Image Editor and Load it back when its needed.
+You can save the current state of the Image Editor and Load it back when its needed.

 ## Serialization

-  SaveEdits() method used to serialize the current edits of shapes.
-Serialized object will be return in the form of JSON stream.
+The SaveEdits() method is used to serialize the current edits of shapes.
+The serialized object will be returned in the form of JSON stream.

 {% tabs %}